Previous dayApril 25, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.3 earthquake 114 km SSE of Lorengau, Papua New Guinea came in on April 25, 2026 at 21:13 UTC.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
+On April 25, 2026 at 21:13 UTC, a magnitude 4.3 earthquake struck 114 km SSE of Lorengau, Papua New Guinea.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
 The epicenter is at -2.946°, 147.753°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25